 - To reduce inflammation

-- To facilitate draining of the nasal passages
+- To facilitate drainage of the nasal passages

 - To identify any underlying causes and eliminate them